bsierro/scgenerator/README.md

 capillary_num : int
     number of capillaries

-capillary_outer_d : float, optional if g is specified
+capillary_radius : float, optional if g is specified
-    outer diameter of the capillaries
+    outer radius of the capillaries

 capillary_thickness : float
     thickness of the capillary walls